 If you file a Self Assessment tax return, losses can be declared on the form.
 If not, you can declare realised losses to HMRC via letter.

-2. Utilise your capital gains tax allowance before it reduces for 2024/25
+2. Use your £3,000 capital gains tax allowance before 5 April

 UK tax payers are entitled to an annual CGT allowance.
-For the current tax year this is £6,000.
-As mentioned earlier, this reduces to £3,000 for the 2024/25 tax year.
-The allowance does not roll over so if you don’t use it all within the current tax year, it’s lost.
-Especially because of the reduction, you might consider strategically disposing of some of your assets to make full use of this tax free allowance before the 5th April.
+For the 2025/26 tax year this is £3,000 — unchanged from 2024/25 and now well below the £12,300 it was as recently as 2022/23.
+The allowance does not roll over, so if you don't use it within the current tax year, it's lost.
+With the allowance now at its low watermark, strategically timing disposals to use this tax-free amount before 5 April can meaningfully lower your tax bill.

 If you plan on “cashing out” your crypto soon, then now is a good time to think about how you could split your disposals across tax years rather than selling it all in one go, to make the most of your capital gains allowance and lower your tax bill in the long run.